 When it comes to whether a tenant will accept the new increase in rent price or not is out of the scope of this article but every tenant will react differently when their rent is increased.
 Like we have said most tenants expect the rent increase and typically do not have a problem with the increase as long as the rent increase is within reason and within their housing budget for the month and year.

 Loss of Tenants Due To An Increase In Rent

 Money is a very touchy subject, especially when it comes to rent and paying for housing in general.
-Most people want to be able to live in a nice home that is safe and a happy place and tenants get attached to their current home.
-So when they are slapped with a rent increase not all tenants will take it that well and as a result some landlords will lose tenants due to a rent increase.
+Most people want to be able to live in a nice home that is safe and a happy place.
+Tenants can get attached to their current home.
+So when they are slapped with a rent increase, not all tenants will take it that well and as a result some landlords will lose tenants due to a rent increase.

 Most of the time landlords increase the rent not for their own financial gain but because they need to be able to sustain their rental business and increases in rent periodically allows landlords to do that.
 Some landlords will however try and take advantage of this and overcharge on the rent increase and as a tenant you will want to at all costs try and avoid these types of landlords as best you can.

 We have covered a lot in this article about everything that goes into an increase in rent and we hope that all your questions were answered and you now should have a pretty good understanding on all the different aspects that go into a rental business from both the perspective of the tenant as well as the landlord.